alonat/alonat.github.io/content/posts/contract-testing/index.md

 - **Bug Identification Before QA:**
   Contract testing empowers developers to catch and fix bugs before they reach the QA stage.
 Proactive bug identification showcases the effectiveness of our development processes.
+Additionaly, you don't need to start the frontend app to catch such bugs and both sides may receive failures in theis PRs.

 #### Cons:

 - **Time Investment in New Features:**
-  Implementing contract tests may require additional time for new features.
+  Implementing contract tests might require extra time for new features.
 However, this investment pays off in the long run by preventing unforeseen issues.

 - **Handling Legacy API Calls:**
-  The challenge lies in covering old API calls with contracts.
-Strategic planning and gradual integration can address this concern.
+  Don’t overlook the need to cover existing code.
+Strategic planning and gradual integration can help address this challenge effectively.

 - **Determining Test Scope:**
-  Identifying what to cover and what is optional can be challenging.
-A well-defined testing strategy and collaboration between teams is crucial.
+  Identifying what to cover and what can be considered optional can be tricky.
+A well-defined testing strategy and strong collaboration between teams are essential.

 - **Duplication in Microservices:**
-  The possibility of duplicating contracts across microservices can be managed with effective documentation and communication between development teams.
+  Teams may encounter duplication in test cases when the same endpoint is used in multiple places.
+A well-thought-out planning process is key to resolving this issue.

 ### Pact and Jest: A Powerful Duo for Frontend Developers